spiral/docs/docs/en/component/data-grid.md

 ```

 > **Note**
-> Using `upcoming` filter we apply both sorting and filtering.
+> We apply both sorting and filtering using the `upcoming` filter.

 ## Filter values

-Filter values is the way of converting input type and its validation.
+We use filter values to convert the input type and its validation.
 Please don't use `convert()` method without
 validating the input via `accepts()` method.
 They can tell you is the input acceptable and converts it to a desired
 type if possible.
 Next values are available for grids for now: